Bennett Juniper

 North side of the Bennett Juniper with a person for scale near the tree.

 The Bennett Juniper is the largest known juniper tree in the United States.
 It is located in Section 5, Township 5 North, Range 20 east of the Mount Diablo meridian, on an inholding in the Stanislaus National Forest in Tuolumne County, California.
-The tree is owned by the Mother Lode Land Trust, a regional land trust organization.
+The tree is currently owned by the Mother Lode Land Trust, a regional land trust organization.

 Species

-Originally the Bennett was considered to be a western juniper (Juniperus occidentalis).
-Over time the differences between the northern and southern populations of western junipers justified dividing them into two subspecies and the Bennett is in the southern population which was named Juniperus occidentalis australis.
+Originally, the Bennett was considered to be a western juniper (Juniperus occidentalis).
+Over time the differences between the northern and southern populations of western junipers justified dividing them into two subspecies, and the Bennett is considered to be in the southern population which was named Juniperus occidentalis australis.
 A field guide published by UC Press in 2001 gives the common name Mountain Juniper for the australis population.
-DNA studies (2006) by Adams resulted in the southern population being raised to species status and it was given the common name “grand juniper” (Juniperus grandis).
+DNA studies (2006) by Adams resulted in the southern population being raised to species status, and it was given the common name “grand juniper” (Juniperus grandis).
 This name and status are recognized in the USDA Plant Database.

 Age

-The age of the Bennett has been an enigma and the subject of several attempts to determine the age.
+The longevity of the Bennett is enigmatic, and the tree has been the subject of several attempts to determine its age.
 As reported in Madroño, the tree was cored in the 1930s by Glock and he estimated the age as about 3,000 years old.
 The tree was cored again in 1989 by Peter Brown from the University of Arizona Tree Ring Lab at the request of the former owners of the Bennett, Save the Redwoods League.
 His estimate based on a short sample was the age was also almost 3,000 years.
 During this coring it was discovered that rotten wood was reached about 2 ft into the tree and that the tree was also partially hollow.
 As a result there will never be a definitive result from a complete core sample.

-The naturalist Clarence K. Bennett for whom the tree is named believed the tree to be over 6,000 years old.
+The naturalist Clarence K. Bennett - after whom the tree is named - believed the tree to be over 6,000 years old.
 His conclusion was based upon extrapolations of measurements taken either from core samples or cross-sections of nearby trees.
 An example is a cross-section from a downed juniper about 200 ft away which was 16 in in diameter and 800 years old.
 About 10 mi away is the Scofield Juniper stump which is about 6 ft in diameter and 2700 years old by ring count.
 A major issue with the extrapolation method is that the Bennett has some access to water in a drainage which is unusual in this area for junipers.